nathan-cain15/bbh-xc/README.md

 # team data
 The goal of this project was to visualize cross country data.
 I did this by using python and selenium to build a webscraper which scraped milesplit of  all the cross country times from Brecksville it could find.
-The data was then imported into a csv where then i used pandas and matplotlib to graph the data I collected.
+The data was then imported into a csv where then I used pandas and matplotlib to graph the data I collected.
 The data goes back to 2011.
 This is what all the data looks like graphed:

 ![image](https://user-images.githubusercontent.com/62317727/160260031-aa2587ba-6b27-46d9-b98f-7967ac63f918.png)